merlix1/DashboardLord/README.md

 # DashboardLord
+Working locally but need more work to be portable.

-Small Utility to share and centralize environment information accross the team
+Small web app Utility to share and centralize environment information accross the team.

 Important Note: